9SMTM6/typed-redux-actions-reducer/README.md

 **WIP**

-I'm open for all suggestions, but I'm really interested in a few aspects:
+I'm open for all suggestions, but I'm really interested in a few aspects (till I figure out a better way of communication by Github issues it is):

-* That name is horrible, but there is already so many flavours of packages that combine Redux and TypeScript...
-If you know a good name I'd love to hear!
+* Is there any arguments to be made against decrepitation of the 'typed-redux-actions-reducer' npm package to switch to the name 'typed-redux-helpers'?
+I'd like to do that early in the lifecycle.
+* Is there interest in a simple project where I show ways to create a typed reducer without the need for an additional package?
 * Is there interest in a Builder which registers a store and returns a Variation of declareActionCreater that automatically dispatches
 * Should I maybe handle errors differently, always allowing to dispatch an error with `actionCreater({error: {}})`?
 I would also add the option to do `actionCreater({payload: {}})` as alternative to just `actionCreater()` in that case.
 * ...more stuff I cant list right now.

 ## TODO:

-* Break up the monolith of almost 500 lines

 * write snapshot-tests